Is Dropshipping Still Worth It & Profitable In 2023?

 As you can see, costs have increased slightly, but impressions far outgrew those costs and the CPC average remains low.
-Plus, as of early 2020, there are 7 million advertisers on the network with a potential reach of nearly 2 billion people!
+Plus, as of Q3 2020, there are 10 million active monthly advertisers on the Facebook network with the potential to reach nearly 2 billion users!

-The second major drawback is that it’s incredibly difficult to maintain consistency in the quality of all the products.
+Plus, it’s incredibly difficult to maintain consistent quality in all the products.
 Of course, you can always surf around between multiple suppliers, but you may not be getting the same quality across the board.
-Plus, many consumers are willing to pay a small premium for consistently high quality in their products.
+Besides, many consumers are willing to pay a premium for higher quality products.

 In conclusion, don’t believe the hype about dropsurfing – it’s not worth it!